-- The weekly assignment deadline is Tuesday at the beginning of class with the following exceptions, which are due Thursday at 9:00 AM in the weeks they are assigned: - o Outline Review Groups (each student is assigned a peer's outline to review) - o Peer Review Workshops (each student is assigned a peer's essay draft to review)
+- The weekly assignment deadline is Tuesday at 9:00 AM with the following exceptions (check the individual assignment for due date) - Outline Review Groups (each student is assigned a peer's outline to review) - Peer Review Workshops (each student is assigned a peer's essay draft to review)

-Course Evaluation: A final letter grade will be assigned based on this grading scale: A (90-100), B (80-89), C (70-79), D (60-69), F (59 and below).
+Course Grade: A final letter grade will be assigned based on this grading scale: A (90-100), B (80-89), C (70-79), D (60-69), F (59 and below).
 Essay portfolio grades are usually made up of an outline, peer review workshop, and final draft.